slatedocs/slate/source/includes/_PaymentTransaction.md

 			<td>pccn</td>
 			<td>Credit card unique identifier (hash) while obscuring actual number.
 IdentityMind will supply procedure to generate hash.
 			<br><br>
 			<b>Note</b>: The hash must be of the full card number, not a masked or tokenized representation.
-Maximum length is 128 characters.</td>
-			<td>Yes, if the provided tid does not refer to a transaction previously processed by eDNA.</td>
+Maximum length is 128 characters.<br><br><i>Required, if hte provided tid does not refer to a transaction previously processed by eDNA.</i></td>>
 		</tr>
 		<tr>
 			<td>pcct</td>
 			<td>A masked or tokenized version of the credit card number.
 IdentityMind will supply procedure to generate token.
-Maximum length is 64 characters.</td>
-			<td>Yes, if the provided tid does not refer to a transaction previously processed by eDNA.</td>
+Maximum length is 64 characters.<br><br><i>Required, if the provided tid does not refer to a transaction previously processed by eDNA</i></td>
 		</tr>
 		<tr>
 			<td>ric</td>
 			<td>The issuer country of the card used in the transaction.
 The country code is the two letter abbreviation as defined in ISO-3166-1.
-Maximum length is two characters.</td>
+Maximum length is two characters.<br><br><i>Optional</i></td>
-			<td>No</td>
 		</tr>
 		<tr>
 			<td>pcty</td>